merlinthemagic/MTS/README.md

   echo $return1; // root
 </pre>

-It might work against other versions as long as they are the same flavor of Linux.

 Your server must have php 5.x installed and a webserver like apache.
 All other dependencies are resolved during setup.

 Upload the MTS directory to a location on your server. i.e. /var/www/tools/.